 "Your bags," the woman whispered, or at least that's what I thought I heard her say.
 I was at the fish counter, daydreaming about who-knows-what while waiting for my order to be packed up, and suddenly realized that her secretive hush was directed at me.
 I looked over my left shoulder to see a thirty-something woman with impeccably blown-out dark brown hair staring at me with a quizzical smile.
 She was pointing at my cart.

 "My bags?"
 I echoed, gesturing to the array of canvas totes on my arm.
 I guessed she probably wanted to know where I bought them.
 Since the plastic bag ban in Los Angeles, I get a lot of compliments on my colorful assortment, along with the smaller cloth bags that I use for veggies and dry goods from the bulk bin.
-That day, though, I didn't have any of my little cloth produce bags with me because they were in the wash after the farmers market that weekend, so I had done what I always do in that situation: toss my carrots and radishes and other fruits and veggies directly into the cart.
+That day, though, I didn't have any of my little cloth produce bags with me because they were in the wash after the farmers market that weekend, so I did what I always do in such a situation: I tossed my carrots and radishes and other fruits and veggies directly into the cart.

 "No," she tried again, a little louder, this time pointing at my cart.
 "The bags..."
 But still, the second half of her sentence trailed off in a barely audible whisper.
 Did this lady have laryngitis?
 But her countenance now turned to one of serious concern, and I realized she was whispering so as not to attract the attention of other shoppers.
 I inched toward her.

 "Sorry, what about my bags?"

 Clearly fed up, she laid it on me: "You don't have bags -- plastic produce bags.
 You know, you really should use them," she said, glaring at the naked carrot and radish tops splayed across the metal grate of my cart.
 "These carts are really dirty."